Make a booking now Campus Online Login

 This module is available online and can therefore be completed anywhere in the world.
 The programme content is designed and written with both UK and international settings in mind.

-Please note: If you are interested in any of the becoming a member or accredited by The Dyslexia Guild, you may need further training in addition to the Postgraduate Certificate in Specialist Teaching for Maths-related Difficulties.
+Please note: If you are interested in becoming a member or accredited by The Dyslexia Guild, you may need further training in addition to the Postgraduate Certificate in Specialist Teaching for Maths-related Difficulties.
 Please contact The Dyslexia Guild at guild@dyslexiaaction.org.uk for further information.

 • For Associate (ADG) or Member (MDG) membership with The Dyslexia Guild, you will need literacy/SpLD qualifications at Level 5 or 7